vasilakisfil/microtypes.info/content/http.md

 Note that title is a target attribute or parameter to this link relation.

-In the case of Introspected REST, we would use it to announce introspective MicroTypes related to the resource the client visits.
+For our use case, we would use it to announce MicroTypes availability related to the resource the client visits.
 By exploiting the target attributes we would also like to specify the HTTP method and optionally the Media Type the client should expect in order to introspect